HenryLi-0/neon-YSWS/README.md

 my submission for hack club's [neon YSWS]((https://github.com/hackclub/neon))!

-display has a nice little beach with an ocean that rises up and down! (had some fun drawing it)
+display has a nice little beach with an ocean that rises up and down (had some fun drawing it!) along with the time!

 (squid game refrence not intended)